cmb69/advancedform_xh/README.md

 ## Requirements

-Advancedform\_XH is a plugin for CMSimple\_XH.
-It requires a UTF-8 encoded version and PHP ≥ 5.5.0.
+Advancedform\_XH is a plugin for CMSimple\_XH ≥ 1.7.
+It requires PHP ≥ 5.5.0.

 ## Installation